-

 Project Details

 Pig Business is a film by seasoned campaigner Tracy Worcester who set out to discover who was paying the true price for the cheap imported pork for sale in supermarkets.
 Documenting her investigation into intensive pig farming and the damaging impact it is having on the quality of our food, she visits factory farms in North Carolina and Poland, interviews activist Robert Kennedy, Jr., former factory workers, farmers, and the largest industrial pig producer and processor in the world, Smithfield Foods.
-Watch the movie free streaming here or contact Shane to organize a community screening with a free DVD.
+Stream the documentary for free here.

 -